canonical/mongodb-operator/documentation/tutorial.md

 ```
 Use the password under the result: `admin-password`.

 **Retrieving the hosts:** The hosts are the units hosting the MongoDB application.
-In this case we only have one host; you can find the host’s IP address with `juju status`.
-This will output information about the Charmed MongoDB application along with it’s IP address:
+The host’s IP address can be found with `juju status`:
 ```
 Model     Controller  Cloud/Region         Version  SLA          Timestamp tutorial  overlord    localhost/localhost  2.9.37   unsupported  11:31:16Z